Lifeguard

 Was putting up with lame Baywatch humor part of your daily routine?

-Asked by theHOFF almost 10 years ago
+Asked by theHOFF over 10 years ago

 Ha, well as much as I wish it was, no it wasn't.
 Most of the guards I worked with were too young to get the references, and the guests never talked to us very much.